 Almonty is also in the process of extending the main plant and processing circuit in order to remove the final bottleneck from the milling process.
 The plant extension will enable a doubling of the throughput on the finishing circuit.
-This is anticipated to increase output to 5.75 tonnes per day up from the current 5.0 tonnes per day and also enhance the tungsten recovery rate to between 65-69%, an increase from the 62.0% recovery rate from the three months ended December 31, 2016.
+This is anticipated to increase output to 5.75 tonnes per day up from the current 5.0 tonnes per day and also enhance the tungsten recovery rate to between 65-69%, an increase from the 61.0% recovery rate from the fourth quarter of fiscal 2015.
 This will have the effect of further reducing per unit cash production costs.
 Almonty anticipates that the extension will be certified and on line before March 31, 2016 with no additional capital expenditures required.
 Tungsten Recovery rates are already showing improvement with the month of January 2016 achieving a 65.7% recovery rate.